jounikivi/Fire-Exit/README.md

 2. Serve the files through a local web server (for example `npx serve` or `python -m http.server`).
 3. Open `index.html` in your browser from that local server.

-All required libraries are included in the `lib/` folder and the `assets/` folder.
+All required libraries are included in the `lib/` folder, and the game assets are already unpacked in the `assets/` folder.